scsa

 Architects began to design new movie theatres, first by transforming existing cinemas into multiplexes, then by designing purpose-built multiplexes.
 It was a time of extensive modernization.
 In the wake of this unpredictable change, “Multisala International”, the first and I believe then the only magazine on cinema architecture, was born.
 Unique, as there were no similar products at that time, that is, books or magazines about buildings intended for the screening of films, except for a few sporadic articles published in the most authoritative magazines on architecture.
 Our editorial team began to receive projects not only of Italian architects engaged in new builds, such as Renzo Piano and Massimiliano Fuksas, but also projects from around Europe from the most prestigious studios plus some American firms: the studio of Jon Jerde Partnership, to name just one.

-THE SCENOGRAPHER is born
+THE SCENOGRAPHER IS BORN

 In 2002, we had the idea of including within the magazine not only architectural projects, but also articles that featured the creation and construction of the film set.
 This was a natural progression since we had formed relationships with both architects and scenic designers.
 Our first exclusive interview was with Oscar-winning production designer Ken Adam in London.
 Set design was becoming an increasingly compelling topic as multiplexes became a common feature in the urban landscape.
 Interest in new multiplex projects had begun to wane so we decided to create a new magazine that would showcase built sets.